Stella M. Chávez

 Regional Judge

-Prior to joining public radio, Chávez spent 13 years as a newspaper reporter for The Dallas Morning News, The South Florida Sun-Sentinel and The Ledger in Lakeland, Florida.
+Prior to joining public radio, Chávez spent 13 years as a newspaper reporter for The Dallas Morning News, the South Florida Sun-Sentinel and The Ledger in Lakeland, Florida.

 She has won several state and national awards, including a Livingston Award in 2007 for her Dallas Morning News series, “Yolanda’s Crossing.”
 The co-authored stories reconstruct the 5,000-mile journey of a young Mexican sexual-abuse victim from a small Oaxacan village to Dallas.
 For that series she also received the Dart Award for Excellence in Reporting on Victims of Violence, the APME International Perspective Award and the National Association of Hispanic Journalists Print Feature and Online awards.